 1. Planning!
 Know What You’re Going In To Purchase

-I’m currently feeding a family of 5, and our staples include tons of fresh fruit and veggies, and grass-fed milk, yogurt, and cheese.
-(Tip: Advice from a dietitian on why grass-fed dairy is an excellent choice.)
+I’m currently feeding a family of 5, and our staples include tons of fresh fruit and veggies, grass-fed milk, yogurt, and cheese.
+(Tip: Here's advice from a dietitian on why grass-fed dairy is an excellent choice.)

 2. Back to Basics: I Spy